 Historic Sites of Manitoba: Central Grain Company Grain Elevator (172 Archibald Street, Winnipeg)

-Located in Winnipeg, this grain elevator was completed as a replacement to a former structure which was completely levelled by fire on 1 July 1966.
-Built shortly thereafter, it was operated by the Central Grain Company Limited, with the site included sections known as the New Plant, Seed Plant, and Blue Annex.
+The grain elevator was rebuilt and operated until a lightning strike, and subsequent fire, completely levelled the complex on 1 July 1966.
+Fully rebuilt shortly thereafter, it was again operated by the Central Grain Company, with the site included sections known as the New Plant, Seed Plant, and Blue Annex.
 The elevator was demolished by Rakowski Cartage & Wrecking Limited between early spring and summer 2017.

-Also located on the property, nestled in a small grove immediately to the northeast of the elevator complex along the Canadian Pacific Railway lines, were located two abandoned CN Railway boxcars.
+Also located on the property, nestled in a small grove immediately to the northeast of the elevator complex along the CPR lines, were located two abandoned CN Railway boxcars.
 Both derelict rail cars were removed from the site prior to demolition of the elevator.

 “Guay hits broadcast on fire,” Winnipeg Free Press, 12 July 1966, page 27.

 “Fire damages grain elevator,” Winnipeg Free Press, 9 May 1969, page 26.